Apollo Vredestein

-Apollo Vredestein B.V. is a Netherlands-based tyre manufacturer.
-Since 2009, it is owned by Apollo Tyres Ltd of India.
+Apollo Vredestein B.V. is a Netherlands-based tire manufacturer.
+Since 2009, it has been owned by the Indian tyre maker Apollo Tyres.
 Apollo Vredestein has its head office in Amsterdam, Netherlands, and its production facility in Enschede.
-It designs, manufactures, and sells tyres under the Apollo and Vredestein brand names via offices in Europe and North America.
+It designs, manufactures, and sells tires under the Apollo and Vredestein brand names through offices in Europe and North America.

-Vredestein products include car tyres, tyres for agricultural and industrial applications, and bicycle tyres.
-A significant number of its car tyres are designed by Italian design house Giugiaro Design.
+Vredestein products include car tires, tires for agricultural and industrial applications, and bicycle tires.
+A significant number of its car tires are designed by Italian design house, Giugiaro Design.
 The brand is over 100 years old.

 History

 Emile Louis Constant Schiff became the owner of the Nederlandse Guttapercha Maatschappij in Delft, the forerunner of Apollo Vredestein, on 6 November 1908.

 Vredestein, 1909–2009

-In 1909, the company moved to Loosduinen and changed its name to NV Rubberfabriek Vredestein.
-The name Vredestein comes from the name of the farm Schiff bought in Loosduinen in 1909 and where he first started making rubber.
+In 1909, the company moved to Loosduinen and changed its name to N.V.
+Rubberfabriek Vredestein.
+The name Vredestein comes from the name of the farm Schiff bought in Loosduinen in 1909, where he first started making rubber.
 The company initially specialised in all kinds of rubber products, including shoe heels, tennis balls, floor coverings, boots, and indoor football balls.

-On September 13, 1934, most of the factory in Loosduinen was lost in a fire.
-Reconstruction started immediately, and the bicycle tyre factory in Doetinchem was established in the same year.
-In 1946, the NV Nederlandsch-Amerikaansche Autobanden-fabriek Vredestein was founded in Enschede, with American company B.F.
-Goodrich owning just over 20% of the shares.
+On 13 September 1934 most of the factory in Loosduinen was lost in a fire.
+Reconstruction started immediately, and the bicycle tire factory in Doetinchem was established in the same year.
+In 1946, the NV Nederlandsch-Amerikaansche Autobanden-fabriek Vredestein was founded in Enschede, with American company B. F. Goodrich owning just over 20% of the shares.
 A year later, Schiff laid the cornerstone of the plant in Enschede.

 The growth of the company accelerated in 1962 when it merged with N.V.
 Rubberfabrieken Hevea in Raalte.
-Under the influence of globalisation in the 1970s, the Vredestein brand increasingly came to focus on car, agricultural, industrial, and two-wheeler tyres.
-The oil crisis prompted many mergers in the tyre industry during these years.
+Under the influence of globalisation in the 1970s, the Vredestein brand increasingly came to focus on car, agricultural, industrial, and two-wheeler tires.
+The oil crisis prompted many mergers in the tire industry during these years.
 In 1971, the company became wholly owned by B.F.
 Goodrich.
-Soon after, Vredestein's products found their way to 125 different countries.
-In 1976, the Dutch state took over 49% of the shares in Vredestein, and 2% was obtained by the Stichting tot Voortzetting van Vredestein (Foundation for the Continuation of Vredestein).
-While the remaining 49% initially remained in the possession of B.F.
-Goodrich, the shares were later taken over by the Foundation for a symbolic sum.
+Soon after, Vredestein's products found their way to 125 countries.
+In 1976, the Dutch state took over 49% of the shares in Vredestein, 2% was obtained by the Stichting tot Voortzetting van Vredestein (Foundation for the Continuation of Vredestein) while the remaining 49% initially remained in the possession of B. F. Goodrich.
+The shares were later taken over by the Foundation for a symbolic sum.

 In the early 1990s, the company was acquired from the state by three Dutch investors.
 A collaboration was established with Italian designer Giorgetto Giugiaro in the late 1990s.